akula802/Ansible-Playground/Linux/initial-setup/README.md

 ### Requirements

-* The 'ansible_maaged' parameter must be set in ansible.cfg in order for the templates to include the desired comment or information.
+* The 'ansible_managed' parameter must be set in ansible.cfg in order for the templates to include the desired comment or information.
 * The 'create-remote-mgmt-user' playbook requires the ansible.posix collection.